tommy-mitchell/polka-bearer-token/readme.md

 Setting this to `true` uses the default `{ key: "access_token" }`.

 > [!WARNING]
-> By **NOT** setting `signed: true`, you are accepting a non-signed cookie and an attacker might spoof the cookies.
+> By **NOT** setting a secret, you are accepting a non-signed cookie and an attacker might spoof the cookies.
 Use signed cookies when possible.

 ###### key